 If you've reached either of these limits, then no problem!
 We will automatically defer to the typical ACH speed (4-5 business days).

 - Note: If your bank is not listed, click on an 'Other' option.
 Enter your account and routing number to continue, then skip to step 5.

 Step 3: Enter your bank login credentials

 - Note: If your bank requires additional security measures, you will be directed to obtain and enter a security code.

 - If you have more than one account available to choose from, you will be directed to choose the desired account.

 Step 4: Enter your company information

 Step 6: Complete the ACH Contract

 Step 7: You will see this screen while we work on validating your account.
 Concierge will reach out if we need more information.
 Otherwise, you will wait until you receive your test transactions, and can move on to step 8.

 Step 8: Validate your withdrawal account!
 In 1-2 business days, Expensify will administer three test transactions to your withdrawal account.
-Once these transactions - two deposits and one withdrawal - have posted to your account, go to Personal Settings > Reimbursement and click the “Validate” button next to the pending account.
+Once these transactions - two deposits and one withdrawal - have posted to your account, go to Account Settings > Reimbursement and click the “Validate” button next to the pending account.
 You will be prompted to enter the transaction amounts.